- I've heard very positive things about SWOTT from other trackers. To what do you atribute your success?

 -

-Is this class easy?
+Is the course easy?

 -